chrs1885/Capable/README.md

 ## Installation

-There are currently four different ways to integrate Capable into your apps.
+There are currently three different ways to integrate Capable into your apps.

 ### CocoaPods